Pineify Review: Seven Days Testing the No-Code Indicator Builder

 Free Plan — Surprisingly generous for a freemium tool.
 You can build and backtest unlimited basic indicators without paying anything.
 Perfect for testing whether Pineify fits your workflow before committing money.

-Plus Plan ($99 lifetime) - This is the sweet spot for most serious traders.
+Plus Plan ($99 lifetime) — This is the sweet spot for most serious traders.
 For less than what you'd pay a freelance developer for one custom indicator, you get lifetime access to advanced features.
-The AI assistance alone probably saves you that much in time.
+I think this is the best value by far.

 The lifetime pricing model is refreshingly honest — no monthly subscriptions that slowly drain your trading profits, no surprise price increases, just one payment and you're set.